Leafguyk/discord-paginator/README.md

-discord paginator developed by leafguyk
+this is discord-paginator developed by Leafguyk

+pip install -U discord-paginator

+thank you